bswck/modern_types/README.md

 Importing `__modern_types__` will make all `typing.get_type_hints`-dependent parts of your application, including pydantic models, work with PEP 585 and PEP 604.

 # Can `__modern_types__` be used in production?
+Yes.
+It won't break the existing code despite the monkeypatch.
+The library simply overrides the default global namespace of `typing.get_type_hints` and tries to re-assign name-to-object references of un-subscriptable and un-orable types in relevant modules.
-Yes, it won't break anything.
-The hack simply overrides the default global namespace of `typing.get_type_hints`, but if some keys that `__modern_types__` would supply are present, they are used instead.
+If some keys that `__modern_types__` would supply to `typing.get_type_hints` global namespace are present, they are used instead of the `__modern_types__` ones.

 # Installation
 If you want to…